Tips for Social Media Captions that Boost Traffic

 Make your post worthy of attention

 Post useful trivia, or brighten their day, or tell a funny story.
-It can be anything that aligns with your brand, but you want something that’ll make them think that seeing your post and reading your caption was worth the time it took to read.
+It can be anything that aligns with your brand.
+You want something that’ll make them think that seeing your post and reading your caption was worth the time it took to read.
 People don’t go to social media to feel terrible about themselves.